Bullets, Bastards, and the “Great Pink Donkey”…

 I found him years later — my father — spanging outside a coin laundry, and though he was far older than I’d perceived — upon a close, and rigid study I concluded it was indeed him.

-He was terribly weathered — obviously still wet from the jungle; and dressed in tight army pajamas with a pink, PVC strap-on hanging low (no doubt to mask the shame for the loss of his manhood).
+He was terribly weathered — obviously still wet from the jungle; and dressed in tight army pajamas with a pink, PVC strap-on hanging low (no doubt to mask the shame for his lost manhood).

 Upon introducing myself, I gave him a tremendous hug, and then asked for a sip of what I mistook to be whiskey fermenting in a milk jug spilled onto its side.